 Academic Reading

-This test consists of three sections with 40 questions.
-There are three texts, which are taken from journals, books, magazines and newspapers.
-The texts are on topics of general interest.
-At least one text contains detailed logical argument.
+This module consists of three sections with 40 questions.
+There are three reading passages, which are taken from magazines, journals, books and newspapers.
+The passages are on topics of general interest.
+At least one passage contains detailed logical argument.